isomerpages/moe-navalbasepri/_events/EnglishFiesta2026.md

 language games.</p>
 </li>
 </ul>
-<p>A huge thank you to our teachers for dressing up as their favorite storybook
+<p>It was truly a week of celebrating wonderful book characters and inspiring
-characters and inspiring our students to find the fun in every page!</p>
+our students to find the fun in every page!</p>